clarkfitzg/clarkfitzg.github.io/_posts/2018-02-23-selecting-rows-using-different-R-packages.md

 The basic queries using NSE to refer to column names in a data frame are the easiest to analyze, because all the logic lives in just one call.
-Assuming we know these are column names.
+So we need to know that the assumption that they are column names is correct.
+It's possible to check this.
 If we compute the logical subset condition ahead of time then we need to look around other parts of the code to see how a variable was defined.